-Years Ended December 31,
+Ended ber 31 ,

-2016 (in the 2015 usands)
+2016 (in tho 2015 usands)

-Warrants 227,886 -
+Warrants 227,886

 Phantom Units 5,775 5,775

 233,661 5,775

 NOTE 18-Subsequent Events

 Management has evaluated subsequent events through the date that the financial statement were available to be issued, April 21, 2017, and determined that no other events occurred that require disclosure.
 No subsequent events occurring after this date have been evaluated for inclusion in these financial statements.